henrichsen/GeoClaw_BMI/README.md

 ##### Realization File
 The final file needed to run the GeoClaw BMI in the Ngen Framework is the realization file.
 The realization file defines how different BMIs interact with the framework and eachother.
 This file defines the setrun.py and forcing file for the BMI.
 An example Realization File can be found in the example folder named `real_example.json`.

+# Running in the Ngen Framework

-After setting up these files you can run the Ngen framework.
+After setting up the Ngen framework environment you can run the GeoClaw BMI in the terminal.
 This can be done by running `ngen <path to catchment forcing file> all <path to nexus forcing file> all <path to realization file>`.
 For example you could run the following command to run the test senerio: `ngen ./example/catchment_data.geojson all ./example/nexus_data.geojson all ./example/RealGeoClaw.json`.
 This will run GeoClaw BMI according to the setrun.py and end time called in the realization file.